- What are the most important documents for the preparation of a proposal?

 Yes, it is possible to use the same text, but there may also be differences.
 Part B1 will be given to the evaluators and the abstract on the front page is probably the first thing they will read.
 The A1 part is used by the administration to classify the project and to recruit external evaluators for step 2 of the evaluation process.
 So there should be no confidential information included here.
 Special characters should be avoided and in A1 as well as in B1 no more than 2000 characters are allowed.

-- Does cited literature counts towards the page limit?
+Does cited literature count towards the page limit?

 No. Cited literature does not count anymore towards the page limit in B1 and B2.